Tampa Bay Community Development Corporation (CDC)

 Florida Statute 83.561 Termination of rental agreement upon foreclosure may assist you in understanding your rights.

 Filing a Mortgage Foreclosure case?

-Effective July 1, 2015, the Sixth Judicial Circuit’s Administrative Order 2015-015 requires that additional documents be filed in all mortgage foreclosure cases in Pinellas County and provides changes in procedures pertaining to Defaults, Dismissals and Notices of Sale.
+Effective September 1, 2015, the Sixth Judicial Circuit’s Administrative Order No. 2015-043 requires that additional documents be filed in all mortgage foreclosure cases in Pinellas County and provides changes in procedures which may affect the sale.